kedarv/OSX-Tasker-ipack/README.md

 You should now see a file called my-release-key.keystore.
 Open up `local.properties` and change `key.store` to the full path of the `my-release-key.keystore` file.

-Finally, execute ./ipacker.sh.
+Finally, execute `./ipacker.sh`.
 If everything goes well, you will see the generated APK.
-Plug in your device, and execute ./adb install OSX Once the APK has successfully installed, open up Tasker, and the new icons will be listed under "OSX"
+Plug in your device, and execute `./adb install OSX`

+Once the APK has successfully installed, open up Tasker, and the new icons will be listed under "OSX"